“So who did your psychic paper say you were in order

 vehicles when we’re in the vortex.
 Unless he has some very sophisticated

-tracking device.
-And I don’t like the idea of that.”
+tracking device - and I don’t like the idea of that.”

 “WHY is he following us?”
 Wyn asked.
 “Are you WANTED